Temple Owls Logo

 Temple Owls Logo 2017

 In this version of the logo, the main element is the sports team’s name.
 It takes up most of the space, and an owl’s head peeks out from above, with only half of it visible.
-The bird stares fiercely to the right, with shining yellow eyes, and displays a gray hook-shaped beak in front of it.
+The bird stares fiercely to the right, with shining yellow eyes, and displays a gray hook-shaped beak.
 The lettering is sharply outlined, as in the previous logo.

 2020 – today